artur-karapetyan/tDSP/README.md

 ## API Endpoints

+> _Note that all endpoints are protected with JWT authentication.
+To send requests to endpoints You need to be logged in to User account and use the given token in Authorization Header._

 | API URL                            | Request Method    | Description                                                                                              |
 |------------------------------------|-------------------|----------------------------------------------------------------------------------------------------------|
 | `/rtb/bid/`                        | `POST`            | To send bid request and get response with bid price and creative image url                               |